Electronic cigarette: Marketing

 They are marketed to people as being safer than traditional cigarettes.
 They are also marketed to non-smokers.
 E-cigarette marketing is common.
 There are growing concerns that e-cigarette advertising campaigns unjustifiably focus on young adults, adolescents, and women.
 Large tobacco companies have greatly increased their marketing efforts.
 This marketing trend may expand the use of e-cigarettes and contribute to re-glamorizing smoking.
 Some companies may use e-cigarette advertising to advocate smoking, deliberately, or inadvertently, is an area of concern.
-A 2014 review said, "the e-cigarette companies have been rapidly expanding using aggressive marketing messages similar to those used to promote cigarettes in the 1950s and 1960s."
+The e-cigarette companies have expanded using aggressive marketing messages like those used to promote cigarettes in the 1950s and 1960s.

 E-cigarette companies are using methods that were once used by the tobacco industry to persuade young people to start using cigarettes.
 E-cigarettes are promoted to a certain extent to forge a vaping culture that entices non-smokers.
 Themes in e-cigarette marketing, including sexual content and customer satisfaction, are parallel to themes and techniques that are appealing to young people and young adults in traditional cigarette advertising and promotion.
 A 2017 review found "The tobacco industry sees a future where ENDS accompany and perpetuate, rather than supplant, tobacco use, especially targeting the youth."
 E-cigarettes and nicotine are regularly promoted as safe and even healthy in the media and on brand websites, which is an area of concern.

 While advertising of tobacco products is banned in most countries, television and radio e-cigarette advertising in several countries may be indirectly encouraging traditional cigarette use.
 E-cigarette advertisements are also in magazines, newspapers, online, and in retail stores.
 Between 2010 and 2014, e-cigarettes were second only to cigarettes as the top advertised product in magazines.
 As cigarette companies have acquired the largest e-cigarette brands, they currently benefit from a dual market of smokers and e-cigarette users while simultaneously presenting themselves as agents of harm reduction.
 This raises concerns about the appropriateness of endorsing a product that directly profits the tobacco industry.
 There is no evidence that the cigarette brands are selling e-cigarettes as part of a plan to phase out traditional cigarettes, despite some stating to want to cooperate in "harm reduction".
 E-cigarette advertising for using e-cigarettes as a quitting tool have been seen in the US, UK, and China, which have not been supported by regulatory bodies.

 In the US, six large e-cigarette businesses spent $59.3 million on promoting e-cigarettes in 2013.
 In the US and Canada, over $2 million is spent yearly on promoting e-cigarettes online.
 E-cigarette websites often made unscientific health statements in 2012.
 The ease to get past the age verification system at e-cigarette company websites allows underage individuals to access and be exposed to marketing.
 Around half of e-cigarette company websites have a minimum age notice that prohibited underage individuals from entering.